Welcome to Year 5!

 Come meet the clever, creative ancient Egyptians.
 We think you'll like them ...

-The ancient Egyptian civilisation began 5,000 years ago when people started building villages next to the River Nile in north-east Africa.
+The ancient Egyptian civilisation began 5,000 years ago when people started building villages next to the River Nile in North East Africa.
 Here the soil was rich and food was plentiful.
 The surrounding desert helped to keep them safe from intruders, while the Nile kept their world green.

 We will learn about the boy king Tutankhamun, and the importance of religion: they worshipped over 2,000 gods and goddesses!